riddlet/riddlet.github.io/_drafts/_posts/2015-1-9-WorkflowTweaks.md

 Or didn't display at all, depending on how, exactly, I adjusted the site settings (as found in the _layouts or _includes directories; or in the _config.yml file).

-The solution took a bit of digging around, but eventually after poking around [Carl Boettiger's][ref2] site for long enough, I was able to figure out how this works.
+The solution took a bit of digging around, but eventually after looking around [Carl Boettiger's][ref2] site for long enough, I was able to figure out how this works.
 To the `default.html` file in the _layouts folder, I added:

 {% highlight html %}
 <script type="text/javascript"